Stacey Bramley Carleton, MA, LPC, PMH-C

-Hi, I'm Stacey Bramley Carleton, a Psychotherapist, EMDR Trained Therapist, Perinatal & Infant Mental Health Specialist, and Trauma Informed Yoga Therapist in Denver, CO.
+Hi, I'm Stacey Bramley Carleton, a Psychotherapist, EMDR Trained Therapist, Certified Perinatal Mental Health Therapist, and Trauma Informed Yoga Therapist in Longmont, CO.
 I received my Master's in Transpersonal Counseling Psychology from Naropa University and I'm a Licensed Professional Counselor (LPC) in the state of Colorado.
 Transpersonal Counseling Psychology focuses on a holistic view of health and wellness, techniques of mindfulness and awareness, and honors the unique path and journey of each individual.

 I am a Certified Trauma Informed Yoga Therapist (TIYT) through Sundara Yoga Therapy.
 Trauma Informed Yoga Therapy uses movement, breath, neurophysiology, and Eastern teachings to support the re-wiring of neural pathways in the brain to help resolve traumatic memories and activate the parasympathetic nervous system, our "rest and digest" system.
 I've completed EMDR Training Level 1 through The Institute for Creative Mindfulness.
 EMDR (Eye Movement Desensitization Reprocessing) is a therapy used to resolve traumatic memories by changing the way a memory is stored in the brain.
 We are whole and adaptive beings, and EMDR helps support the natural healing process.